XanDDemoX/ESOAutoRecharge/Readme.txt

 Version 1.0.3

-	- Moved Readme and Licence into FasterTravel folder within zip for users who use Minion.
+	- Moved Readme and Licence into Recharge folder within zip for users who use Minion.

 Version 1.0.2